Amit Klein

 My expectations from you

 In general, I expect the student to be committed to the research project.
 This is difficult to achieve if the student is also employed in a non-negligible capacity, and more so if the student also has to take courses in parallel (on top of the employment).
 I expect the student to be a self learner and to fulfill tasks (that we agree upon) quite independently.
 I expect the student to manage his/her own time.
 I expect the student to ask questions when he/she gets stuck (but only after he/she made a reasonable effort to solve the problem independently).
 I expect the student to exhibit perseverance -- in our research we sometimes face annoying/difficult obstacles (kernels don't compile out of the box, networks interfere with our measurements, etc.), but we do not give up.
 I expect students to communicate with me on a regular basis.
 I expect students to be responsive (i.e. respond to emails in a timely fashion).
+Students should exhibit a "scientific spirit": seek to get to the bottom of things, understand and explain experiment results (both success and failure), strive for accurate and reproducible results, and clear and faithful representation of the methodology, experiments, and results.

 My students are seated in the security research lab room, A316.